GuyPaddock/drupal-teamcity-aegir-ci/steps.md

   - Modify `/opt/teamcity/conf/server.xml` and change Connector port from `8111` to `80` (see: https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server#InstallingandConfiguringtheTeamCityServer-ChangingServerPort)

-9. *[On Build Agent and CI Server]* Set password for teamcity user account.
+9. *[On Build Agent and CI Server]* Set a password for teamcity user account.

 10. *[On Build Agent]* Add the `teamcity` user to `aegir` and `www-data` groups so that creation of build artifacts does not fail when encountering